etu-wiki/etu-cli/README.md

 etu sample.jpg
 ```

-You can also import/export etu files to one package file which is portable.
+You can also import/export etu files to one package file which is portable

 ```bash
 etu sample.jpg --export sample
 ```